 - Model Specification for the Purchase of Structural Bolting Assemblies and Holding Down Bolts.
 BCSA, 2011

-- Model Specification for the Purchase of Steel Sections and Plates, BCSA, 2011
+- Model Specification for the Purchase of Structural Steel Sections, Plates and Bars, BCSA, 2017

 - Model Specification for the Purchase of Structural Tension Assemblies, BCSA, 2015

 - Design codes and standards